krex4715/FIR_jh_Lee/CURL_to_gym/README.md

+# CURL + Gym

+I used the CURL algorithm to learn the agent through the Pixel value in the [gym](https://www.gymlibrary.dev/) environment.

+[PixelObservationWrapper](https://www.gymlibrary.dev/api/wrappers/) was used to receive Raw Pixel as observation, not Physical State Value.

+***

 # CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning

 This repository is the official implementation of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
 Atari experiments were done in a separate codebase available [here](https://github.com/aravindsrinivas/curl_rainbow).
 Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.